MicrosoftDocs/bi-shared-docs/reference-docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>ADOMD.NET</h3>
                                                     <p>Microsoft .NET Framework data provider that is designed to communicate with Microsoft SQL Server Analysis Services.
-ADOMD.NET uses the XML for Analysis protocol to communicate with analytical data sources by using either TCP/IP or HTTP connections to transmit and receive SOAP requests and responses that are compliant with the XML for Analysis specification.</p>
+ADOMD.NET uses the XML for Analysis protocol to communicate with analytical data sources by using either TCP/IP or HTTP.</p>
                                                     <p>**Applies to:** SQL Server Analysis Services (Multidimensional)</p>
                                                 </div>
                                             </div>